xyliu-cs/QuanTesting/README.md

 cd src
 # replace text.txt with your own file
 # replace the access tokens in quant_testing.py with your own tokens
-# set the model configurations and quantization method
+# choose the target model and quantization method
 python quant_testing.py
 ```
 Alternatively, to experiment interactively: